 Tax Limitation.
 Section 162(m) of the U.S. Internal Revenue Code limits the tax deductibility by a corporation of compensation in excess of \$1,000,000 paid to the Chief Executive Officer and any other of its four most highly compensated executive officers.
 However, compensation which qualifies as "performance-based" is excluded from the \$1,000,000 limit if, among other requirements, the compensation is payable only upon attainment of pre-established, objective performance goals under a plan approved by stockholders.
+Mr. Roper's bonuses and stock option grants have been approved by the sole holder of the Company's Class B Common Stock, that acts with sole authority on such matters, in accordance with the requirements of Section 162(m).

-The Compensation Committee does not presently expect that total cash compensation to any individual executive will exceed \$1,000,000.
+The Compensation Committee does not presently expect that total cash compensation to any individual executive, other than Mr. Roper, will exceed \$1,000,000.
 The Compensation Committee will continue to monitor the compensation levels potentially payable under the Company's compensation programs, but intends to retain the flexibility necessary to provide total compensation in line with competitive practice, the Company's compensation philosophy and the Company's best interests.
 The Company has not adopted a policy that all executive compensation be fully deductible.

-The Compensation Committee: Robert N. Hiatt, Chairman Pearson C. Cummin, III Jean-Michel Valette
+The Compensation Committee: Robert N. Hiatt, Chairman David A. Burwick Jean-Michel Valette